 And then there are jargons/newer interventions of technology/methodology, which add as catalysts to chaos (in an environment of “bluff by design” only and not in an ideal world!) in the absence of – 1.
-CMEs (context matter experts) who could unravel the current bluffyness and apply the jargonism appropriately, and 2.
-Good managers that drive execution with result orientation.
+CMEs (context matter experts) who could unravel the current bluffyness and look beyond the mist, and 2.
+Good managers/drivers that drive execution with result orientation.

 – a lot of green weekly reports leading to a “sudden” and “unforeseen” situation that is making the project crawl to a halt

-– a lot of “leadership vision” about how a new technology is going to solve the world problems for you without a plan of execution that takes current context into account
+– a lot of “leadership vision”/”marketing talk” about how a new technology/player is going to solve the world problems for you without a plan of execution/proof points that takes current context into account

-depending on what role you play, you may be gently being subjected to/subjecting someone else to the “genuine goat syndrome” (GGS).
-These behaviors are not always backed by a malicious intent, but usually settled down due to a lack of constant pruning/coaching/questioning as counter behaviors.
+…then depending on what role you play, you may be gently being subjected to/subjecting someone else to the “genuine goat syndrome” (GGS).
+These behaviors are not always backed by malicious intent(s), but usually settle down in the system due to lack of constant pruning/coaching/questioning as counter behaviors.
 By asking next level questions and helping the system (a person or a team) gently take the painful path towards discovering the detail, GGS can be delayed or avoided.
-More so if you are in a position of power (possessing a goat that is desirable, moral-talefully speaking) the propensity of those around you to subject you to GGS is quite high.
+More so if you are in a position of power (possessing a goat that is desirable, moral-tale-fully speaking) the propensity of those around you to subject you to GGS is quite high.

-Some of the major transformation debacles in the industry occurred with someone (a decision maker) not doing enough due diligence (falling prey to GGS from a product vendor/marketeer for instance – “what you have is wrong, I will give you the right one”) at a key decision point and leading the entire organization on a wrong path.
-And then this goes in as a chain effect – “if my boss believes that it is a dog, it must be so…” and then entire unit runs with making the decision right, instead of questioning the hypothesis.
+Some of the major transformation/change management debacles in the industry occurred with someone (a decision maker) not doing enough due diligence and falling prey to GGS from a product vendor/marketeer for instance (“what you have is wrong, I will give you the right one”) at a key decision point and leading the entire organization on a wrong path.
+And then this goes on in the organization as a chain effect – “if my boss believes that it is a dog, it must be so…” and then the entire organization runs with making the decision right, instead of questioning the hypothesis.